deuza/WMT/README.md

 - .zip compression is automatic after export if the option is checked.
 - The import directly accepts .zip files (unzipped in the background).
-- By default, clones are exported to %TEMP%\WMT_Exports_Temp.

 ---